 To uninstall the java-1.8.0-openjdk-devel package from your CentOS machine, you can use below command:

-Now you have learned how to install OpenJDK and Oracle Java on CentOS operating system.
+Now you have learned how to install Java on CentOS 7 operating system.
+You get java installation instruction for both OpenJDK and Oracle Java.